cf73/humanity/content/collections/commencement_speeches/jim-carrey-jim-carrey-is-an-actor-and-comedian-of-tremendous-range-and-intellect.md

 ---
 id: c53fa4c5-dd91-4357-982f-dffd2296d749
 blueprint: commencement_speech
-title: 'Jim Carrey       Jim Carrey is an actor and comedian of tremendous range and intellect,'
+title: 'Jim Carrey       Jim Carrey is an actor and comedian of tremendous range and intellect.'
 location: |-
   Maharishi University of Management, Fairfield, Iowa Jim Carrey is an actor and comedian of tremendous range and intellect, a man who turns himself inside out for his audiences, who embraces the opportunity of being entirely yourself while profoundly honoring the needs of others.
 True to his reputation as a comedian, Carrey keeps the audience laughing while simultaneously delivering a story of seeing his father fail through fear, a reflection on his uncertainty of identity, and a spiritual message of faith.